ahmedsirajuddin/django-projects/README.md

 **views.py**

 The view in this file is PostViewSet.
 It uses PostSerializer as the serializer (which users Post as the model).
-The view has a 'like' and 'unlike' detail_route which allows users to like and unlike a post.
+The view has a *like* and *unlike* detail_route which allows users to like and unlike a post.

 **post.html**